Rangi42/vibeEmu/README.md

 This repository intentionally exposes both successes *and* failures so others can judge the approach.
 It is **not** production‑ready software and **not** an endorsement of replacing human engineers with AI.

 vibeEmu is a Game Boy and Game Boy Color emulator written in Rust.
 It aims to feature a cycle‑accurate CPU, MMU, PPU and APU along with a `winit` + `pixels` frontend.
-An ImGui powered debug UI will expose a register viewer and a VRAM viewer, making the emulator useful both for playing games and for studying how the hardware works.
-The repository is organised as a Cargo workspace with two
+An ImGui powered debug UI exposes a register viewer and a VRAM viewer, making the emulator useful both for playing games and for studying how the hardware works.
+The repository is organised as a Cargo workspace with multiple
 crates:

 - `vibe-emu-core` contains the platform-agnostic emulation library.
 - `vibe-emu-ui` provides the desktop frontend built on the core crate.
+- `vibe-emu-mobile` provides Mobile Adapter GB integration (libmobile wrapper).
+- `vibe-emu-mobile-sys` builds/links libmobile and exposes minimal FFI.

 ## Building